Applications are OPEN for the 2025-26 school year!

 Enrollment Information

-Applications for the 2024-25 school year are open.
-You can submit your online application for our waiting list here or visit the school to submit an application.
+Applications for the 2025-26 school year are open.
+You can submit your online application here or visit the school to submit an application.

 Only applications that are received by the open enrollment deadline will be considered in the lottery.
 Applications received after the open enrollment deadline will be considered on a first-come-first-served basis.
 Lottery decisions will be sent to families via text and email.